Organizing your #ProtestPP event

 Your event will need to be held on public property, so find out where the closest section of public property is to the Planned Parenthood.
 Public property typically includes the street curb, parkway and sidewalk.
 If there is no sidewalk, look for public works like street light poles and fire hydrants, which are almost always on the public right-of-way and can help you determine where to station your protest.

 If there are none of those indicators, it is generally understood that about 15 feet from a public road is considered a public easement and should be completely safe ground for your protest.
-As long as your protest is on public property, you do not need a permit.
+As long as your event is on public property, you do not need a permit.
 The 1st Amendment protects your right to this kind of speech.
 Do not let anyone tell you otherwise.

 Supplying Signs for Your Protest